camunda/camunda/docs/src/java-client/get-started.md

 You should see the output:

 ```
-CREATED
+{
+  "Name": "default-topic",
+  "State": "CREATED",
+  "Partitions": 1
+}
 ```

-Note: On Windows systems the executable is called `zbctl.exe`.
+**Note:** You can find the `zbctl` binary in the `bin/` folder of the Zeebe distribution.
+On Windows systems the executable is called `zbctl.exe` and on MacOS `zbctl.darwin`.

 ## Set up a project